Hiccup246/james-watt-calling-card/README.md

 <br>

 # TODO
+- Think about what should and should not be attributes
+  - Namely the height attribute.
+This should perhaps be inherited from its parent component.
+This way the hieght is controlled dynamically via css and not attributes.
+Perhaps take a look at other components with height attributes and draw comparisons.
+For example, the img tag has a height attribute.
 - Turn git repo into a shareable npm package
+  - Publish NPM module

+- Update this readme with commands for local development
 - Maybe turn entire project to typescript
-- Think about what should and should not be attributes
-- Update this readme with commands for local development
-- Publish NPM module